act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Inapplicable Example 4

-Each link is the only content in the inline block of content it belongs to.
+Each link is the only text rendered in their respective line.

 ```html
 <ul>